-Prior to his career in higher education, Martin served as a reporter and editor at the Tampa Tribune in Florida for 12 years.
+Martin served as a reporter and editor at the Tampa Tribune in Florida for 12 years.
 His published works include journal articles and book chapters on the economics of newspapers, diversified media firms, competition for advertising and journalistic labor markets.

 Martin is co-editor of the Journal of Media Economics, the leading scholarly journal in his field.
 The journal is international and publishes original research on economic and policy issues affecting mediated communication.
 The journal is ranked in both communication and economics by Journal Citation Reports, a database of the world's best scholarly journals.
 His co-editor is economist Nodir Adilov of Indiana University-Purdue University of Fort Wayne.

 - Chapter, "Clustering media operations: Rationales and managerial challenges" in Media Product Portfolios: Issues in Management of Multiple Products and Services (Mahwah, NJ: Lawrence Erlbaum, 2005).